raffg/trump-tweet-author-identification/README.md

 ## The Flynn Tweet

 And as for that Flynn Tweet?
-My analysis strongly indicates it was written by Trump himself, not by his lawyer and they both claim.
+My analysis strongly indicates it was written by Trump himself, and not by his lawyer, as they both claim.
 The Logistic Regression outputs a probability estimate of 97% that it came from Trump.
-Interestingly the [/@RPMMAS](https://twitter.com/RPMMAS) twitter account performed an informal poll of its users and received almost 2000 responses, with 96% indicating they believed the tweet to have come from Trump:
+Fittingly, the [/@RPMMAS](https://twitter.com/RPMMAS) twitter account performed an informal poll of its users and received almost 2000 responses, with 96% indicating they believed the tweet to have come from Trump:

 ![WH claims his lawyer wrote this tweet: "I had to fire General Flynn because he lied to the Vice President and the FBI.
 He has pled guilty to those lies.
 It is a shame because his actions during the transition were lawful.
 There was nothing to hide!"
 Do you believe that's true?](images/flynn_tweet_poll.png)